 Art Series Hotel Olsen

-Also one of the best Melbourne boutique hotels, the Olsen is located in the same South Yarra neighbourhood as The Lyall.
+One of the best Melbourne boutique hotels, the Olsen is located in the same South Yarra neighbourhood as The Lyall, below.
 It has to be said that even if you’re not a fan of South Yarra (there are lots of fashion boutiques, cafés and bars, but only a handful of great restaurants), this is still a terrific area to stay because of its superb tram connections that will take you to St Kilda, Richmond, the city, and all the way to Brunswick East (and the wonderful Rumi).

-However, appreciate that these are big boutique hotels.
+However, appreciate that the Art Series are big boutique hotels.
 While it’s stylish, spacious, and the facilities and amenities are fantastic, there are 229 rooms.
 Nevertheless, The Olsen still feels intimate and is certainly boutique in style.

 One of the city’s original boutique hotels, The Prince still remains one of the best Melbourne boutique hotels.
 The Price has been around for as long as we’ve been going to Melbourne.
 In fact, we were guests here when our feature film premiered at the Melbourne International Film Festival way back in the early 1990s (eek!).